Immigration FAQs

 U.S. Immigration FAQs for International Students and Scholars

-We have heard from many Harvard community members concerned about recent reports of U.S. immigration enforcement actions.
+We have heard from many Harvard community members concerned about recent U.S. immigration enforcement actions, including the federal government’s actions targeting Harvard’s ability to enroll and host international students and scholars.
 We know this is a very difficult time, and we are monitoring the situation closely.
 While there are still many unknowns, we are providing answers to some of the most immediate questions and concerns.
-We will continue to update this page regularly as we learn more.
+We will continue to update these FAQs as more information becomes available.

 Know Your Rights